Work With Us

 CONDITIONS OF EMPLOYMENT OFFER

-• Employee must complete and pass a criminal background check
+The employee must complete a criminal background check.

-• Employee must comply with the flu and COVID-19 vaccination policy
+Employees must comply with the flu and COVID-19 vaccination policy.

-• Embrace the mission and commit to the values of RRC, including anti-oppression and anti-racism
+Embrace the mission and commit to the values of RRC including anti-racism.

 BENEFITS OF WORKING FOR THE RAPE RECOVERY CENTER

-• Staff and team lead retreats focusing on self-care, professional development, and team development
+Staff and team lead retreats focusing on self-care, professional and team development

-• Retirement with employer match after 30 days of employment
+Retirement with employer match upon 30-60 days of employment

-• Paid Family Leave (upon 1 year of employment)
+Paid Family Leave (upon one year of employment)

-• Flexible Hybrid Work Week option (in-person/remote) after 90-day probationary period based on individual and role evaluation.
+Flexible Hybrid Work Week option (in-person/remote) after a 90-day probationary period, based on individual and role evaluation and agency approval.

-To apply, please send a cover letter and resume to jobs@raperecoverycenter.org with the title “Prevention Specialist.”
-The position is open until filled.
+To apply, send a cover letter and resume to jobs@raperecoverycenter.org titled "Community Engagement Director.”

 Rape Recovery Center is an Equal Opportunity Employer and values a diverse workplace.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, or national origin.